MagicFoundation/Alcinoe/README.md

 If you encounter some problems to compile the demo, please contact me on Skype so that i can help you and update this doc.

-## ABOUT TRUE NATIVE CONTROL LIKE TEDIT ##

-The spirit is to mix firemonkey control with native platform control when the fonctionality on such control start to be very hard to implement (like webbrowser, edit, memo, datepicker, etc.).
-But it's not to make several distinct form for several platform like offer for exemple http://www.turbococoa.com/ (but this option is also a good alternative in some way, it's up to you to decide)

-In delphi (berlin) their is already IOS platform control that was quite well implemented but close to none android platform control and so i start to build native android/ios controls like TEdit.
-These control work mostly like some windows that are placed on The top of the form (so off course no z-order with firemonkey control)

 ## WIN64 ##